Ody950/Ody950.github.io/Read-Class34.md

 Merchant Accounts

-    Using a Merchant Account, you can connect to the credit card processing network.
+    - Using a Merchant Account, you can connect to the credit card processing network.

-    Merchant Accounts accept (or decline) credit cards and ultimately transfer the funds into your bank account.
+    - Merchant Accounts accept (or decline) credit cards and ultimately transfer the funds into your bank account.

 Payment Gateway

-    A responsible party is responsible for sending a credit card over a secure channel to the appropriate Internet Merchant Account.
+    - A responsible party is responsible for sending a credit card over a secure channel to the appropriate Internet Merchant Account.

-    The gateway acts as a router that sends credit card information to the appropriate account.
+    - The gateway acts as a router that sends credit card information to the appropriate account.

 Your Application

-    Several different methods can be used to interact with the Payment Gateway.
-In simple applications, such as shopping carts, the user may be transferred to a web page through the Gateway to process credit card information.
+    - Several different methods can be used to interact with the Payment Gateway.
+In simple applications, such as shopping carts, the user may be transferred to a web page through the Gateway to proces        - credit card information.
 Upon completion of the transaction, the user will be returned to the application.